-11. Information on the contracts of the members of management and supervisory bodies, including the duration of each contract, the notice period on termination and details on compensations and/or other payments due in the event of early termination
+11. Information on the contracts of the members of management and supervisory bodies, including the duration of each contract, the notice period on termination and details on compensations and/or other payments due in the event of early termination a resolution was passed to replace two of the members of the Board of Directors.
+The current members have open-ended contracts starting in 2021.
+The new members are elected until the expiry of the term of the Board of Directors.
+At a general meeting held on 21.10.2024, the term of office of the members of the Board of Directors was increased by a further 5 years to 09.11.2027.

 The contracts of the Members of the Board of Directors provide notice period, compensations or other payments due in the event of early termination.
 The Contract with the Executive Director is signed for five years with effect from 2012.
-At the General Meeting of Shareholders in June 2021, a resolution was passed to replace two of the members of the Board of Directors.
-The current members have open-ended contracts starting in 2021.
-The new members are elected until the expiry of the term of the Board of Directors.
+At the General Meeting of Shareholders in June 2021,